Tracking Truth with Liquid Democracy: Introduction

-To generate a random graph induced by such a mechanism, one can begin from a random vertex and study the delegation tree that starts at that vertex.
+To generate a random graph induced by such a model, one can begin from a random vertex and study the delegation tree that starts at that vertex.
 A delegation tree is defined as a branching process, where a node $i$'s ``children'' are the nodes that delegated to node $i$.
-In contrast to classical branching process, the probability for a child to be born increases as the number of people who already received a delegation decreases.
+In contrast to classical branching processes, the probability for a child to be born increases as the number of people who already received delegations decreases.
 Nevertheless, we prove that, with high probability, as long as a delegation tree is no larger than $O(\log n)$, our heterogeneous branching process is dominated by a sub-critical graph branching process~\citep{alon2016probabilistic}.
 We can then conclude that no component has size larger than $O(\log n)$ with high probability.
 Next, we show that the expected competence among the voters that do not delegate is strictly higher than the average competence.
-Finally, given that no voter has weight larger than $O(\log n),$ we prove that a small number of voters end up in cycles with high probability.
-We can therefore show that the conditions of \Cref{lem:core} are satisfied.

-\paragraph{General Continuous Delegation.} Finally, we consider a general model in \Cref{sec:general} where the likelihood of delegating is fixed and the weight assigned to each voter when delegating is increasing in their competence.
+\paragraph{General Continuous Delegation.} Finally, we consider a general model in \Cref{sec:general} where the likelihood of delegation is fixed and the weight assigned to each voter when delegating is increasing in their competence.
 That is, each voter $i$ delegates with probability $q(p_i)=p$ and the weight that voter $i$ places on voter $j$ is $\p(p_i,p_j),$ where $\p$ is continuous and increases in its second coordinate.
 Thus, in this model, the delegation distribution is slightly skewed towards more competent voters.